twongCMU/DingPiesAreDone/README.md

 * https://www.sparkfun.com/products/15081 (wires to connect Pi to distance sensor)

 ## Setting up hardware
 various wires - I soldered wires to the gensture sensor and connected them to the Pi.
-The gesture sensor has an interrupt pin but I couldn't figure out where to connect it to the Pi or what to do with it.
+The gesture sensor has an interrupt pin but the Rainbow Hat doesn't reroute that pin so I didn't connect it.
+The code seems to work without it.
 The code seems to work fine without using it.

 When I connected the Rainbow Hat to the GPIO pins there is a gap which is enough to put the Shim in there to connect to the distance sensor.
 However the gap is too wide to get a good connection so I forced a little bit of folded paper in the gap to put pressure on the shim.
 It's hacky.